kmatarese/glide/README.md

 ```

 Glide also has support for completely parallelizing glider pipelines using a
-ParaGlider instead of a Glider.
+ParaGlider (HA!) instead of a Glider.
 The following code will create a process
 pool and split processing of the inputs over the pool, with each process
-running the entire glider on part of the consumed data:
+running the entire glider pipeline on part of the consumed data:

 ```python
 glider = ProcessPoolParaGlider(